T7Droid/Easy-Screenshot-Library/README.md

 🇺🇸 _English:_

-### An easy to use Library that will help you to take screenshots of the views in yout app
+### An easy to use Library that will help you to take screenshots 📸 of the views in your app